 She is Ginny Allen an attorney who turned legal marketer and entrepreneur.
 She’s has both practiced law and completed gigs in marketing and business development for law firms, including a role as law firm Chief Business Development Officer.

 Later she opened her own business providing marketing services to law firms.
-More recently has taken up a role with a new legal software startup called Firm Analytics that is being spun out of the Law Offices of James Scott Farrin.
+More recently has taken up a role with a new legal software startup called GrowPath that is being spun out of the Law Offices of James Scott Farrin.

 She is my guest in this excellent Q&A addition to the Off Script series.